 When buying an electric guitar, you need an amp as well, and some accessories as well.
 Rather than buying them separately, you can also buy Electric Guitar Kits/Packs that includes everything (amps, case, and even lessons) to help you get started.
 They also offer good value for money.

-Best Entry Level Electric Guitar for Beginners for Beginners
+Best Entry Level Electric Guitar for Beginners for Beginners (Serious Students)

 Here are some popular ‘entry-level’ electric guitars, available for beginners.